turingschool/backend-curriculum-site/module1/lessons/mocks_stubs.md

 * Understand what mocking and stubbing is and why we would use it.
   * Understand the difference between a mock and a stub.
 * Learn the syntax for mocks and stubs with rspec.
-* Pracice creating stubs to help with integration tests.
+* Practice creating stubs to help with integration tests.

 ## Vocabulary